 |●||Donald B. McKay, Jr. d. before 1950|

-He has attained eminence in mercantile life, occupying the position of vice-president of Maas Brothers, Inc., He is president of the Tampa Merchants Association for the second term, , the Elks and of various other leading social organizations.
+Charles A. McKay attained eminence in mercantile life, occupying the position of vice-president of Maas Brothers, Inc., He was president of the Tampa Merchants Association for the second term, , the Elks and of various other leading social organizations.

 After attending public schools, he worked a short time as an apprentice printer and then became a clerk for the South Florida Dry Goods Company, then one of Tampa's leading stores.
 In 1893 he went north and for 4 years worked for the Joliet Dry Goods Co. in Joliet, Ill.

 Becoming homesick for Florida, he returned to Tampa in 1897 and went with the Maas Brothers department store, the largest dry goods establishment in the South.
 He continued with the company in various positions and was VP for many years until 1929 when he resigned and became general manager of Bentley-Gray Dry Goods Co.
 He continued as an officer of Maas Realty Co. and became its president after the deaths of Abe and Isaac Maas, his life-long associates.

 He was widely recognized as one of Tampa's leading citizens, having been active in community affairs for more than a half century.
 He was one of the organizers and the first president of the Tampa Retail Merchants Association which in 1912 formed the Tampa Carnival Association to develop Tampa as a trading center by staging parades, street dances and Farmers Day.